VincentWei/minigui-docs/user-manual/MiniGUIUserManualRuntimeConfiguration.md

 ### Sections for devfonts

-These sections define information of loading device fonts`,` number of fonts, and name and file of fonts.
+These sections specify the information of the devfonts which should be loaded by MiniGUI.

+MiniGUI can load a devfont from the corresponding font file or from a font data stored in the memory.
+Generally, you specify the devfonts which should be loaded at the starting stage of MiniGUI in the runtime configuration.

+Note that since MiniGUI 3.0.0, there are some built-in devfonts compiled into the MiniGUI Core library by default.
+Therefore, if you does not specify any devfont to load in the runtime configuration, MiniGUI can still run.

+In the runtime configuration, we use a section for each font type:

+- `rawbitmapfonts` for RBF (Raw Bitmap Font) fonts.
+- `varbitmapfonts` for VBF (Variable Bitmap Font) fonts.
+- `upf` for UPF (Unicode Pre-rendered Font) fonts.
+- `qpf` for QPF (Qt Pre-rendered Font) fonts.
+- `truetypefonts` for TrueType fonts.
+When using FreeType 2, also for OpenType and Adobe Type 1 fonts.

+Each of these sections defines the following keys:

+- `font_number`: The number of devfonts will be loaded.
+- `name<NR>`: The name of the devfont numbered `<NR>`.
+- `fontfile<NR>`: The font file of the devfont numbered `<NR>`.

-The format of device fonts used by MiniGUI is as follows:
+The format of device fonts used by MiniGUI is as follow:

     <type>-<facename>-<style>-<width>-<height>-<charset1[,charset2,...]>